STRENGTHS-BASED DISRUPTION AND IDEA(L) DEVELOPMENT

 DON’T SHIFT RESOURCES, SHIFT PARADIGMS.

-Foster flourishing-focused vision and solutions
+Foster organic flourishing-focused visions and solutions

 We should want to flourish.
 We should want all humans to flourish—individually and collectively.
 For an organization to flourish, then, it should have this in mind.
-Not just to help its team fulfill the low bar of completing job descriptions, but also tend to their motivations for doing so.
+Not just to help its team fulfill the low bar of completing job descriptions but also tend to their motivations for doing so.
 And humans can only be motivated in so far as the work we complete is aimed toward a higher goal, including our goals to possess the good life in every area of our life.
-For organizations then, this means preventing turn-over cannot be the goal.
+For organizations, companies, or governments, then, this means preventing turn-over cannot be the goal.
 That would merely be tending to weeds, not growing anything.
 Rather, organizations must be flourishing-focused.
-They ought provide the means (the training, empowerment, and upward mobility) for its team members to deepen their meaning and grow their potential toward higher goals.
-To not have this necessarily tempts leaders to actually stifle the potential of their team with the hopes they stay effective in that role alone.
+They ought to provide the means (the training, empowerment, and upward mobility) for its team members to deepen their meaning and grow their potential toward higher goals.
+To not have this necessarily tempts leaders to stifle the potential of their team with the hopes they stay effective in that role alone.
 And no human desires to have their potential stifled.
 It is a mode of decay and purposelessness that robs us of our deepest motivations.
 So, even if it means we run the risk of seeing our team members flourish their way out of our team, then so be it, because it would be a truly signifier of a healthy organization, not a sick one.
-Ironically though, it also makes for such meaningful places to work, that its actually harder to walk away from.
+Ironically though, it also makes for such meaningful places to work, that it’s harder to walk away from.
 And this is what Flume exists to offer.

 To inquire about our services, including how to sign up for a free half-hour consultation, contact us here.